Skip to main content

 MFN Clause Litigation

 The India-France DTAA's MFN clause (Protocol Clause 7) has been the subject of extensive litigation.
 The Supreme Court of India, in its landmark 2023 ruling in the case of Nestle SA and Others, held that the MFN clause does not automatically apply — it requires a separate notification under Section 90 of the Income Tax Act.
-The 2026 Amending Protocol resolves this issue by removing the MFN clause entirely.
+Once ratified, the 2026 Amending Protocol will resolve this issue by removing the MFN clause entirely.

 Indirect Transfers